Federal Programs for Non-Public Schools

 Provides assistance to programs that operate educational programs for children and youth in institutions or community day programs for Neglected or Delinquent children.
 The purpose is to prevent at-risk students from dropping out of school, to complete high school or make progress toward a GED, training or employment program, and to make successful transitions from programs in an institution to further schooling and employment.
 The BCIU collaborates with a number of local institutions and community day programs for neglected and/or delinquent children and youth for supplementary programs in reading, mathematics, and GED tutoring.
-Dr. Elizabeth O’Donnell and Ron Rolon coordinate this program.
+Mr. Ron Rolon coordinates this program.

 Title II, Part A - Improving Teacher Quality

 Federal Funding supports staff development training for teachers to advance their skills in mathematics and science instruction.
 A consortium of public school districts and nonpublic schools participate in this project.
 Dr. Lindsey Sides coordinates this program.

 For additional information on Title IIa Collaborative activities, click here.

 Title II, Part D - Educational Technology

 Provides funds for developing student-centered technology programs in nonpublic schools.
 Focus in recent years has been on use of hand-held computers, digital microscopes, and the integration of technology across the curriculum.
 Dr. Elizabeth O’Donnell coordinates this program.

 IDEA Equitable Participation

 COMPLAINT PROCEDURES FOR BCIU PROGRAMS